pypeit/PypeIt/doc/tutorials/deimos_howto.rst

 ::

 There are several QA files written for the 2D fits.
-Here is QA/PNGs/Arc_tilts_2d_A_1_07_S0758.png:
+Here is ``QA/PNGs/Arc_tilts_2d_A_1_07_S0758.png``:

 .. image:: ../figures/deimos_arc2d.png

-Each horizontal line of black dots is an arc line.
-Red points were rejected in the 2D fitting.
+Each horizontal line of circles traces the arc line centroid as a function of spatial position along the slit length.
+These data are used to fit the tilt in the spectral position.
+"Good" measurements included in the parametric trace are shown as black points; rejected points are shown in red.
 Provided most were not rejected, the fit should be good.
-An RMS<0.1 is also desired for this fit.
+An RMS<0.1 is also desired.

 See :doc:`../calibrations/master_wvcalib` for further details.